daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \textcolor{gray}{Note that for such a firm, the total revenue curve will be a straight line ... double quantity, double revenue}

-***

-## Profit-maximisation
+## Profit-maximisation {#profit-max}

 - If operating, set optimal output $q^*$
 - Under standard assumed conditions

 \textcolor{RawSienna}{Advanced footnote}^[ There are specific conditions for the existence of a 'unique maximum-profit quantity'.
-E.g., this will be ensured by everywher- decreasing marginal revenue and increasing or nondecreasing marginal costs]
+E.g., this will be ensured by everywhere- decreasing marginal revenue and increasing or nondecreasing marginal costs]

 - ... profits are maximised at the unique $q^*$ such that $MR=MC$